BraedonWooding/LLV/README.md

   - Testing the actual program however is done through `output_tests` which contains two files for each test, a source file to run and expected output.
     - There is a test helper called `generate_matrix_output.sh` that will run all the given files under all test cases and produce the expected output for you
   - All tests are run on every commit via Travis CI this way we can help stop regression issues.
+  - Note: DLL unicode expected output tests may look a little funny due to the fact that ⟺ is larger in coding fonts than terminal ones.
 - Style guide (below)
 - Be nice to everyone :)
 - Label your PRs / Issues with `[<label>]` i.e. `[Bug]` (for issue) or `[Small]` (for PR)